Suricatalu/LoRaDataAnalyzer/README.md

 # LoRa Data Parser and WISE6610 Multi-Node Data Analyzer

-This project provides a front-end data analyzer that runs in the browser to parse CSV files and produce multi-node statistics and visualizations.
+This project provides a front-end data analyzer that runs in the browser to parse CSV files, downloaded from WISE-6610 V2, and produce multi-node statistics and visualizations.

-## Front-end Analyzer (Browser)

-Key capabilities:
+## Key Capabilities

-- New analytics container (perNode / global / threshold / meta).
+- Analyze data from multiple perspectives: across all nodes, per node.
 - Rule-based classification mapped to normal/abnormal/exception.
 - FCnt Reset: any decrease in FCnt is treated as a reboot and a new segment is started.
 - Multi-level statistics: node overview, node daily, and global daily.